Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 To improve the performance of the \gls{mlrm}, we employed a frozen transfer learning strategy using the \gls{esen} \gls{mlip} as the base model.
 The \gls{esen} \gls{mlip} was trained on the OMat, MPtrj, and sAlexandria databases, providing a comprehensive training set spanning the periodic table \cite{barroso-luqueOpenMaterials20242024, jainCommentaryMaterialsProject2013, dengCHGNetPretrainedUniversal2023, schmidtMachineLearningAssistedDeterminationGlobal2023, schmidtImprovingMachinelearningModels2024}.
 Through this training, the embedding and the first several layers learn general chemical and structure representations.
 To leverage this, we transferred the parameters of the embedding and the first several layers into our \gls{mlrm} and kept them fixed (frozen layers), while only updating the remaining layers and the output layer (flexible layers).
 This approach is analogous to a recent work in which the initial layers of ORB, EqV2, or MACE \glspl{mlip} were used to generate feature vectors that were subsequently passed to property prediction models such as MODNet, XGBoost, and MLP \cite{kimLeveragingNeuralNetwork2025a}.

 The \gls{esen} model consists of 10 layers.
-Figure~\ref{fig:MLRM} shows the $R^2$ scores of models trained with different numbers of frozen layers, denoted TL-MLIP-$n$.
+Fig.~\ref{fig:MLRM_FTL} (a) shows the $R^2$ scores of models trained with different numbers of frozen layers, denoted TL-uMLIP-$n$.
 In the $n=0$ case, the embedding layer is also flexible.
 Results for \gls{mpf}, \gls{tc}, and \gls{mae} are presented.
 Model performance improves as the number of frozen layers increases up to $n=7$, after which it declines when more layers are frozen.
 This trend reflects the balance between transferring knowledge from the base model and maintaining sufficient flexibility to adapt to the new task.
-Based on this analysis, TL-MLIP-7 was selected as the final model for \gls{mpf}, \gls{tc}, \gls{mae}, and \gls{lmm} \gls{mlrm}.
+Based on this analysis, TL-uMLIP-7 was used in the ML-HTP case study for \gls{mpf}, \gls{tc}, \gls{mae}, and \gls{lmm} \gls{mlrm}.
 For comparison, a model trained from scratch (w/o TL) is included, which yields lower $R^2$ scores and highlights the benefit of transfer learning.
 We also tested a variant initialized from a base model pre-trained on formation energy ($\Delta E$) data from the \gls{dxmag} database (denoted TL-$\Delta E$-0).
-TL-MLIP-0 outperforms TL-$\Delta E$-0, indicating that initialization from the eSEN-30m-oam model, trained on a comprehensive dataset, is more advantageous.
+TL-uMLIP-0 outperforms TL-$\Delta E$-0, indicating that initialization from the \gls{esen} model, trained on a comprehensive dataset, is more advantageous.